Dannyelgeek/holbertonschool-web_front_end/accessibility/README.md

 - Make the "works" card focus visible.
 - Add the skip-links.
 - Elements must have sufficient color contrast.
-- Documents must have <title> element to aid in navigation.
+- Documents must have `<title>` element to aid in navigation.
 - `<html>` element must have a lang attribute.
+- Images must have alternate text.